 Hypoallergenic Qualities

 18k gold has a lower concentration of alloyed metals, making it a more popular fit for hypoallergenic jewelry.
-Depending on your metal sensitivities, you may want to consider platinum jewelry as well
+Depending on your metal sensitivities, you may want to consider platinum jewelry as well.

 FAQs About 14K vs. 18K Gold